YuandaLiu-Hashed/Sonic-Share/README.md

 ## Accomplishments that I am proud of
 * Believe it or not, this is the first time I coded something complete with a tight deadline.
 * Being able to navigate the challenges above with my expertise in C/C++.
-* Make friends along the way.
+* Made friends along the way.

 ## What I learned
-* Time management is important.
+* Time management is important
+* Start early when you don't know when you are going to finish
+* ```std::unique_ptr``` in c++ is good
+* How to write memory-safe, realtime-safe, thread-safe code
+* How to use atomic variables and circular buffer to accomplish the previous point
+* I am running out of ideas.

 ## What's next for Sonic Share
-* This app has the potential for being as popular as QR codes.
-It has the convenience of being able to "scan" without pointing the camera.
+* I believe sonic share has the potential for being as popular as QR codes.
+It has the convenience of being able to "scan" without pointing at the camera.
+* This transmission method is platform agnostic.
+People can share data between completely different devices of different ecosystems.
+If you have a device with a speaker and a microphone, you can sonic share.
+* At the current stage, sharing range is <1m.
+If I have enough time to optimize the efficiency and range, I can improve the range and bitrate further.
-* Merchants can share their website this way.
+* If developed properly, this could be a new form of wireless communication.
+Merchants can share their websites and payment methods.
 Teachers can share links this way.
-Friends can share data between completely different devices of different ecosystems this way.
-* I love to speak more but I really ran out of time.
+If popularized, the limit is endless.
+* The app is demonstrated sharing of strings.
+But the communication code itself accepts an array of bytes(UInt8).
+So anything can be theoretically shared.
+It's just not implemented in the app.
+* Submit this post so Sonic Share can be seen by the hackGT people.